 Butternut Breakfast Soup

 My family and I love starting our day off with a good soup.
-A lot of the time, I have bone broth to start my day (here’s my current go-to recipe in an instant pot).
+A lot of the time, I have bone broth to start my day.
 But, I’ve also added this soup into our rotation!
 It can sound rather odd but the nutritional value and convenience factor will quickly win you over!
 Here are 5 reasons why my family and I love soups for breakfast:

 - It’s convenient.